Chart Color Schemes

 Household Composition

-Mansfield features high concentrations of lone person households, with a fairly typical median household size
+Mansfield features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 67.9 percent of all households, including 24.0 percent couples with children, 33.5 percent couples without children, and 9.7 percent single parent families.
-Non-family households constitute the remaining 32.1 percent, with lone person households at 30.2 percent and group households comprising 2.1 percent of the total.
-The median household size is 2.3 people, which aligns with the average for the Rest of Vic.
+Family households comprise 67.9% of all households, including 24.0% couples with children, 33.5% couples without children, and 9.7% single parent families.
+Non-family households make up the remaining 32.1%, with lone person households at 30.2% and group households comprising 2.1%.
+The median household size is 2.3 people, smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households